-Take Home Message for Plaintiff’s Lawyers
+Take-Home Message for Plaintiff’s Lawyers

 The decision in Davis offers helpful guidance on the distinction between ordinary negligence claims versus malpractice claims under the HCA.
-But rather than try to figure out whether a claim may or may not involve “medical injury”, the better, safer course of action for plaintiff’s counsel is to simply assume the HCA might apply and file with the ADR Office.
+But rather than try to figure out whether a claim may or may not involve “medical injury”, the better, safer course of action for the plaintiff’s counsel is to simply assume the HCA might apply and file with the ADR Office.
 The arbitration process under the HCA is non-binding and filing with the ADR Office automatically tolls the statute of limitations.

-The cornerstone of my thinking is that if you have to fight an unnecessary fight, you are going to lose whether you ultimately win or lose.
+The cornerstone of my thinking is that if you have to fight an unnecessary fight, you will lose whether you ultimately win or lose.
 Why not just take the safest route?
 What the court requires you to do in malpractice cases is just do the work you otherwise would have to do anyway further down the road in the litigation.
 The smartest play is to have your case ready to go before you file suit.
-Arguably, our foolish and rigid statutory scheme to file medical malpractice cases in Maryland actually helps malpractice lawyers because it requires them to get their act together before filing suit.
+Arguably, our foolish and rigid statutory scheme to file medical malpractice cases in Maryland helps malpractice lawyers because it requires them to get their act together before filing suit.

 I don’t know who the plaintiff’s lawyers were in this case.
-But my guess is that they do not regularly handle medical malpractice cases.
+But my guess is that they rarely handle medical malpractice cases.
 So many legal malpractice cases arise from good lawyers entering an area of law in which they do not specialize.
 I could not handle the most basic criminal or domestic law claims.
 I have too much respect for the expertise of the lawyers who practice in those areas of law to think I could walk in and competently handle one of those cases.

 Yet, these same lawyers think they can handle personal injury cases and, even worse, malpractice claims.
 Usually, the result is just a bad result for the client, not a Maryland high court opinion that says you did not know what you were doing.
 But the result for the client is the same.